CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Methodology

+i.e., the cluster whose centroid has higher mean log MC and higher mean negated weighted RCV, or equivalently lower mean weighted RCV.
+This directly follows the high-MC/low-RCV reliability criterion in Eq.~\ref{eq14}.

-Let \( c = 2 \) denote the high-reliability cluster.
-We define a projection matrix \( Z = \Phi S_{:,2}^* \), which maps predictions to their reliable components.
-Then, smooth loss weights are constructed using a Gaussian weighting function:
+We define a projection matrix \( Z = \Phi S_{:,c^*}^* \), which maps predictions to their reliable components.
+Smooth loss weights are then constructed with a Gaussian weighting function:

-where \( \mu_c \) and \( \sigma_c \) are the mean and variance of the reliable predictions in the projected space along dimension \( c \).
-For predictions identified as highly reliable, the weight is fixed to 1.
-Finally, the task-dependent indicator mapping \( M_i \) is:
+where \( \mu_{c^*,d} \) and \( \sigma_{c^*,d} \) are the mean and standard deviation of the predictions assigned to the high-reliability cluster \(c^*\) along embedding dimension \( d \in \{1,2\} \).
+For predictions assigned to the high-reliability cluster and lying above the high-reliability centroid in both embedding coordinates, the weight is fixed to 1.
+Finally, after the high-reliability cluster \(c^*\) is identified, define the high-confidence side of the reliable cluster as \(\mathcal{R}_{c^*}\).
+The task-dependent indicator mapping \( M_i \) is:

-This method effectively distinguishes reliable from unreliable predictions based on the joint feature distribution of confidence and dispersion.
+This method distinguishes reliable from unreliable predictions based on the joint feature distribution of confidence and dispersion.
 It is general and applicable to arbitrary classification tasks.